 - BS, Biological Engineering: 130 hours total coursework, including classes required for medical school

-- MD: During second year of BS, students apply for the Early Decision Program or Regular Admission at LSUHSC-NO Medical School
+- MD: During the second year of their BS, students apply for the Early Decision Program or Regular Admission at LSUHSC-NO Medical School

 - PhD, Biological Engineering: Students enter the PhD program after their second year of medical school

 - Upon completion of the PhD, students will continue with the third and fourth years of medical school and complete their MD.
 The total duration of the degree program is approximately 10 years.

 The Fast Path program will admit up to 10 students annually.
 Students should have a 30 ACT or higher and are expected to enter LSU with significant Advanced Placement (AP) credit in Math and English, in addition to some arts, humanities, and social sciences.
 Admission to “Fast Path” will be based on case-by-case review by the LSU Department of Biological & Agricultural Engineering and LSUHSC-NO.